 TURN DOWN FOR WATT

-The World of Energy is an educational visitor center located at the Oconee Nuclear Station (one of the nation’s largest nuclear plants) in Seneca.
+Looking for free things to do?
+Check out the World of Energy!
+It is an educational visitor center located at the Oconee Nuclear Station (one of the nation’s largest nuclear plants) in Seneca.
 From learning how electricity is produced to enjoying a picnic along the picturesque shores of Lake Keowee, the World of Energy offers something for everyone.
 Visitors of all ages will discover how energy is made from water, coal, and uranium, as well as the increasing importance of renewable energy from the wind and sun.
 The self-guided tour lets you explore at your own pace.

 BE ON LAKE TIME

-This South Carolina State Park occupies 1,000 acres along Lake Keowee’s northern shoreline.
-Keowee-Toxaway offers hiking and biking trails, camping (both tent and RV), fishing, scenic lake views, and 1.5 miles of high-flying fun from Upstate Zipline—the best way to see the lake and surrounding mountains!
+This South Carolina State Park occupies 1,000 acres along Lake Keowee’s northern shoreline and has plenty of things to do outdoors.
+Keowee-Toxaway offers hiking and biking trails, camping (both tent and RV), fishing, scenic lake views, and 1.5 miles of high-flying fun from Upstate Zipline—the best way to see the lake and surrounding Blue Ridge Mountains!

 📍 Tiki Hut Lakeside Grill